 My jeggings and handbag are both a couple of years old.
 My short booties are also old.
 Similar here.

 When I show photos taken inside my home, I often get decorating questions.
 I tend to collect items that appeal to me and keep them for many years (as I do with my wardrobe).
-The cushions on my sofa were looking very tired, so I picked up new throw pillows (similar here) this week.
+The cushions on my sofa looked very tired, so I picked up new throw pillows (similar here) this week.
 The change to more contemporary fabrics made a significant impact.